vitoroidaniel/LibraryApp/README.md

     Use the appropriate buttons or menu options to Insert, Update, Delete, or View records.
 ## Contributing
     Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvement.

+👋 Hi there!
+If you enjoy my content and would like to support me, consider buying me a coffee ☕️: [Buy Me a Coffee](https://www.buymeacoffee.com/yourusername)